 Wondering why hens crow?
 In most cases, it’s totally normal.

 You are likely already familiar with the pecking order in chickens, but if not, now is a good time to brush up on it!
 The pecking order is an established order of dominance that makes itself clear very early on in a group of chickens’ lives.
 Whenever new chickens are introduced to the flock, the pecking order must be reestablished.

-Often, hens will crow to establish their places in the pecking order.
-They do this to assert their dominance and establish a territory – just like roosters will.
+Often, a hen crows to establish her place in the pecking order.
+Hens do this to assert their dominance and establish a territory – just like roosters will.
 If your hens are crowing, chances are, they’re on some sort of power trip.

 You’ll know that the crowing behavior is related to a pecking order issue if there are some other behaviors that are going on in the flock.
 For example, there might be some aggression among your chickens or even some bullying behaviors (like feather picking) going on.

 One tip – if your chickens are bullying each other, it might be due to boredom.
 Toss them a few treats, like these tantalizing mealworms.
 It often makes a world of difference!

 In most cases, this will sort itself out in a matter of a few days.
 If it doesn’t, though, you may need to remove the more dominant hen and isolate her until she calms down a bit.
 A new pecking order will be established in her absence, and things will likely be more mellow upon her return.

 If you once had a rooster but no longer do, occasionally, a hen will decide to take his place and start crowing.
 When hens crow, this is usually also related to the pecking order or flock hierarchy, and more often than not occurs as your hen imitates the behavior of roosters.

 In fact, one backyard chicken keeper on BackyardChickens.com writes,

 … a dominate hen, top of the pecking order, will take over rooster duties… that means crowing occasionally… and mounting other hens.
 So watch out!